seosgithub/BooJS/README.md

 </p>

 # What is this?
 A simple tool that allows you to execute javascript in the command line as if you were in a browser.
-Built on-top of [PhantomJS](phantomjs.org) and addresess it's shortcomings as a unix tool.
+Built on-top of [PhantomJS](phantomjs.org) and acts as a well-behaved unix tool.

 ```sh
 #Setup